simonneutert/simonneutert.github.io/src/_posts/2022/2022-07-23-cache-requests-with-roda.md

     r.halt # abort early, stops users from fiddling around end

-  # where the magic happens 🔥, if the cache hits
+  # where the magic happens 🔥 and the cache is set/matched
   r.etag cache_etag(user)

   polylines = nil